Sexual repression: Sexual revolution

 Within the past few decades, China has undergone major changes (known as the sexual revolution) in society that have affected their outlook on sex.
 Li Yinhe, China's first female sexologist, observed that prior to the sexual revolution, very few couples would engage in premarital sex.
 These observations were accredited to the fact that, until 1997, premarital sex in China was considered illegal and offenders could be prosecuted.

 Furthermore, China's stance on sexuality before the sexual revolution was quite harsh in comparison to standards set by Western governments.
 China had previously banned the publication of pornography, organization of sex parties and prostitution, and even writing about sex.
 These regulations on sexuality before the revolution led to a legal precedent regarding the organization of prostitution in 1996 that had sentenced a bathhouse owner to death (though this is no longer punishable by death today).
 Today, the organization of sex parties is still illegal, although it is not strictly enforced anymore due to changes in Chinese attitudes which have led to fewer people reporting these sex parties.

 However, the Chinese sexual revolution still has a lot of progress to make regarding the repression of the LGBT community.
 Although China has made some progress in the way of LGBT rights (namely, removing homosexuality from the list of mental illnesses), LGBT rights are still limited by some standards.
-For instance, same-sex marriage still hasn't been recognized legally, although there is the existence of guardianship, a recent development that many people consider as the first step to the legal recognition of same-sex marriage.
+For instance, same-sex marriage still has not been recognized legally, although there is the existence of guardianship, a recent development that many people consider as the first step to the legal recognition of same-sex marriage.
 In addition, Chinese law does not legally protect the LGBT community from discrimination in the workplace.

 India

+India has developed its discourse on sexuality differently based on its distinct regions with their own unique cultures.
 According to R.P.
 Bhatia, a New Delhi psychoanalyst and psychotherapist, middle-class India's "very strong repressive attitude" has made it impossible for many married couples to function well sexually, or even to function at all.